hashicorp/terraform/website/source/docs/provisioners/connection.html.markdown

 * `script_path` - The path used to copy scripts meant for remote execution.

 **Additional arguments only supported by the "ssh" connection type:**

+* `user` - The user that we should use for the connection.
+Defaults to "root".

+* `password` - The password we should use for the connection.
+In some cases this is provided by the provider.

+* `port` - The port to connect to.
+Defaults to 22.

 * `private_key` - The contents of an SSH key to use for the connection.
 These can be loaded from a file on disk using the [`file()` interpolation